OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

   focused on the trained products.
 - In Keras mode the application shows the top-3 predictions for each frame and logs the class confidence to the terminal.
 Ensure TensorFlow is installed (included via `requirements.txt`) before enabling this workflow.
+When the `.h5` checkpoint cannot be deserialised because of Keras/TensorFlow version differences the app seamlessly loads the bundled SavedModel via `tf.saved_model` instead, so no manual conversion is required.
 - A compatibility shim automatically handles older TensorFlow builds that do not yet support the `groups` argument for `DepthwiseConv2D` when loading the bundled classifier weights.